Home Web Development Flask Framework Cookbook - Second Edition

 )

-To load the configuration file from the instance folder, we will use the instance_relative_config parameter on the application object:
+To load the configuration file from the instance folder, we will use the instance_relative_config parameter on the application object, as follows:

 app = Flask(__name__, instance_relative_config=True)